Alanwe/aicalc/tasks.md

 - Add visual indicator when cell is in value vs formula state

 **Questions**:
 - Should value state lock the cell from formula evaluation?
+Yes
 - Do you want a side-by-side preview for Markdown?
+Yes please

 ---